parewalabs/khabardar/README.md

 ### important files:

 * `config/routes.js` A single route "POST /reputation" used by the extension.
-Sends and received json.
+Sends and receives json.
 * `api/controllers/ApiController.js` Defines the priority in which checks are performed for the current website.
 Check first against the blacklist, then against the "unreputable" list, then check for too young age of website.
 * `api/services/ApiService.js` Each "check" is an independent blackbox, so that it can be run in any order or stack onto each other.
 * `config/locales/en.json` Defines messages to be sent to, and displayed by, the client.
 This prepares the app for messages not only in English, if the Accept-Header tells so.
 More on [locales](http://sailsjs.org/documentation/concepts/internationalization/locales).
+* `config/bootstrap.js` Starts the cache on every server restart.

 ### the blackbox approach:
 As the number of blackbox filters will grow, this approach enables scalability.